samapriya/pygbdx/README.md

 **This also needs gbdxtools to be [installed on your system](https://gbdxtools.readthedocs.io/en/latest/)**

+It has been brought to my attention that installing shapely on windows is not simply ```pip install shapely``` so install Shapely separately and [use instructions from their pypi project page](https://pypi.org/project/Shapely/) for Windows installation **Shapely is important requirement for the tool but since the installation varies based on the operating system install it using the earlier instructions anyways before the next steps**.
+On other operating systems ```pip install shapely``` should work just fine.

 To install **pygbdx: Simple CLI for GBDX** you can install using two methods

 ```pip install pygbdx```